Webhook

 GET Webhooks collection

-querystring parameter can be provided.
-Accepted values are: all
+An optional status querystring parameter can be provided.
+Accepted values are: all, active, disabled, degraded.

 Request GET /v7.1/webhook/